gumaerc-testorg/18.05-spring-2022/content/resources/mit18_05_s22_chp_jpg.md

 file_size: 54214
 file_type: image/jpeg
 image_metadata:
-  caption: "Jon\u2019s dice.
-Jon has three six-sided dice with unusual numbering.\
+  caption: Jon has three six-sided dice with unusual numbering.
+A game consists of
-    \ A game consists of two players each choosing a die.
-They roll once and the highest\
+    two players each choosing a die.
+They roll once and the highest number wins.
-    \ number wins.
 Which die would you choose?
-(Image from class slides.)"
+(Image from class slides.)
   credit: ''
   image-alt: Three six-sided dice with all sides showing in a plane.
 learning_resource_types: []